|HOME||PROTECTION||NATURE||PLAN YOUR VISIT||FAQ||JOIN/DONATE||ABOUT|

 National parks or national monuments have been established specifically to protect outstanding examples of iconic tree or tree-like species.
 Redwood National Park (1968) was established to protect some of the last old-growth coast redwood (Sequoia sempervirens) forests on Earth.
 Yosemite (1890) and Kings Canyon (1940) national parks were established in part to conserve the giant sequoia (Sequoiadendron giganteum), as was the Sequoia National Monument (2000).
 The Joshua Tree (1936) and Sauguaro (1933) national parks were established to conserve and enjoy tree-like cacti (Yucca brevifolia and Carnegiea gigantea).
 The Big Cypress National Preserve (1974) was similarly established for the bald cypress (Taxodium distichum).
 The Douglas-fir (Pseudotsuga menziesii) is comparably iconic and can rival the size of coast redwood.
 It too, deserves protection.

-• At 487,491 acres why is the proposed Douglas-fir National Monument so big?
+is the proposed Douglas-Fir National Monument so big?

-Most of these Douglas-fir forests were mature and old-growth stands.
-The old-growth stand condition lasted hundreds and hundreds of years until a major natural disturbance event such as fire, wind, insects and/or disease reset the ecologically complex old forest to an even more ecologically—but relatively short-lived—complex of early seral forest.
+Prior to industrial-style logging most Douglas-fir forests were mature and old-growth stands.
+The old-growth stand condition would last hundreds and hundreds of years until a major natural disturbance event such as fire, wind, insects and/or disease reset the ecologically complex old forest to an even more ecologically—but relatively short-lived—complex of early seral forest.
 This “snag forest” or “pre-forest” eventually reestablished itself with conifers and the young forest progressed into mature forest and then old-growth forest.

 If we want to have a functioning Douglas-fir ecosystem across the landscape and over time, we need to conserve all the old-growth forest that is left and restore much that has been lost.